 2: Breguet No. 160 – $30 million

 Taking a brief break from diamond-laden pieces, we have the Breguet No.160.
 What makes this watch so expensive is its history.
 The story behind it is that a lover of the famous Marie Antoinette commissioned this piece as a gift.
 Unfortunately, she died before it was produced and never saw the finished product.
 Today, it is displayed in the Mayer Museum.
 It’s cased in 18-karat gold and sapphires, has 23 complications and over 800 parts.
+Talk about one of the most expensive watches in the world.

 3: Chopard 201-Carat Watch – $25 million